Key takeaways

 Revenue and expense visualizations

-Use stacked monthly bars for net revenue versus costs, add dual axis charts, lines for profit and percentages for margins, provide captions like MoM trends post-GST adjustment for clarity.
+Use stacked monthly bars for net revenue versus costs.
+Add dual axis charts with lines for profit and percentages for margins.
+Provide captions like MoM trends post GST adjustment for clarity.

 Cash flow and liquidity displays